 The fitness monitor features an LCD with extra-large digits, easy to read, and tracks time, distance, total distance, speed, RPM, calories, and pulse.
 In addition, the B7 features integrated hand pulse sensors, and the LCDs live heart-rate feedback.

-With the HARISON B7 stationary bike, you don’t have to leave home to get an excellent spin exercise.
+With the HARISON B7 stationary bike, you don’t have to leave home for an excellent spin exercise.
 It is well-built and ready for thousands upon thousands of miles.
-So if you are looking for an indoor cycling bike that can help you with fitness effectively, then the HARISON B7 is your best choice.
+So if you are looking for an indoor cycling bike to help you with fitness effectively, then the HARISON B7 is your best choice.

 Learn more in my complete review below!